 Pumlumon is one of the Five Holy Mountains of Wales.
 It is also the source of five rivers.
 The Teifi flows south-west to Cardigan, the Rheidiol and the Ystwyth tumble rapidly down to the coast at Aberystwyth, and the Wye and the Severn make their long way east and south to meet again at Chepstow.

-You can divert from the road up the Nant y Moch to climb Pumlumon.
+To reach Pumlumon, leave Ponterwyd by the minor road to the east of the Afon Rheidol.
 Ignore the green road from Hirnant marked on the map and take the stony forest road from SN 75828 84791 up and into the forest.
 The old green road is marked on the map running right at the forest entrance and turning left through the trees, but it is difficult to find on the ground.

 The forest road becomes a rough muddy track and joins the line of the green road.